ethereum/aleth/README.md

 All contributions are welcome!
 We try to keep a list of tasks that are suitable for newcomers under the tag
 [help wanted](https://github.com/ethereum/aleth/labels/help%20wanted).
-If you have any questions, please do not hestitate to ask us about more information.
+If you have any questions, please do not hesitate to ask us about more information.

 Please read [CONTRIBUTING](CONTRIBUTING.md) and [CODING_STYLE](CODING_STYLE.md)
 thoroughly before making alterations to the code base.